 Receive the latest articles for free.
 Click here to get the Luxury Daily newsletters.

-Specialty mobile agencies helping or hindering adoption of mobile in media mix?By a Luxury Daily columnist
+Specialty mobile agencies helping or hindering adoption of mobile in media mix?By

 Smartphone adoption in the United States has crossed 50 percent and consumers now spend more time with their phones than with print media.
 The growing question is why mobile ad spend is so disproportionately low.